 These proven course creator coaches have scaled their sales better than most!
 Here’s a few more nuggets of wisdom to help get you on the right track, and off the path of another month with not enough course sales.

-1. Rely on an automated webinar to scale course sales
+1. Rely on an automated webinar to scale online course sales

 Automated webinars are a great way to scale course sales, as they allow you to sell 24/7 — even when you’re sleeping!
 Using a tool like eWebinar, you can build a course sales presentation that converts for you, and allow registration to it at any time so your potential customers can learn on their own terms, in their own way.